HSF/hsf.github.io/forums.md

 # Discussion Forums

 Discussions and activities in the HEP Software Foundation rely on several mailing lists and forums, some of them for general discussions, others for topical ones.
-All these forums are open to anybody interested and archives are publically available but they generally require that you register in order to participate.
+All these forums are open to anybody interested and archives are publicly available but they generally require that you register in order to participate.

 *Most of these forums are hosted by Google Groups.
 To register to them with your preferred email, simply send a mail to `forum_name+subscribe@googlegroups.com` (with `forum_name` replaced by the actual name, e.g. `hsf-tech`): subject and contents